Victor-Spichenkoff/million_show/README.md

 # NOW
+- Hardly modified match on update history (12/08/2025)
+- Cache error on question?
+"User already responded to last question.
+Order a new one, please"
+- On onClick hitory item -> view all of that case
-- MOre cache on question
+- MOre cache on question (isWorking?)
 - auth -> gold.jpg is not exhibited
 - error at pagination hook
 - error of hybridation on leaderboard, because of playerInfo + YOU